spencertipping/wumber/README.md

 # Wumber: CAD in Haskell
 Very much a work in progress at the moment.
+In fact, everything's completely broken.

 ...but [here are some examples](Examples/) if you're curious where this is headed.